JobtechSwe/myskills-api/README.md

 - Clone [mydata](https://github.com/JobtechSwe/mydata) repo
 - Navigate to app directory and follow [README](https://github.com/JobtechSwe/mydata/blob/master/app/README.md) for setup
 - Create an account in the MyData app
-- Then you run the login mutation:
+- Then you run the consent mutation:

 ```
-mutation login {
+mutation consent {
-  login {
+  consent {
     id
   }
 }
 ```

-- Open the MyData app again and navigate to Manage Consent requests and enter the id you got from login mutation.
+- Open the MyData app again and navigate to Manage Consent requests and enter the id you got from the consent mutation.
 - In the MySkills API you should now get an consentRequestId.
 - Add consentRequestId to the header `token`
 - Start by adding an new account: